WordPress-Phoenix/sm-dashboard-pages-navigator-tree/readme.txt

 === SM Dashboard Pages Navigator Tree===

-Contributors: sethmatics
+Contributors: sethcarstens, sethmatics
 Donate link: http://sethmatics.com/extend/plugins/sm-dashboard-pages-navigator-tree/
 Tags: admin, dashboard, widget, tree, navigation, navigate, navi, page, pages, links, hierarchy Requires at least: 3.4
 Tested up to: 5.1.1
-Stable tag: 2.1.1
+Stable tag: trunk

-Navigate all your pages, with labels for private and pending, in a nice page tree heirarchy on the admin dashboard provided by http://sethmatics.com/.
+Navigate all your pages, with labels for private and pending, in a nice page tree hierarchy on the admin dashboard.

 == Description ==

 Do not activate if you have more then 5,000 pages.
+For issues please use github issues: [github.com/WordPress-Phoenix/sm-dashboard-pages-navigator-tree/issues](https://github.com/WordPress-Phoenix/sm-dashboard-pages-navigator-tree/issues)

-Navigate your pages, with labels for private and pending, in a nice page tree heirarchy sitemap on the admin dashboard provided by http://sethmatics.com/.
+Navigate your pages, with labels for private and pending, in a nice page tree heirarchy sitemap on the admin dashboard provided by [Seth Carstens](https://sethcarstens.com) and [Sethmatics](http://sethmatics.com/).

 Features include: